changesets/action/README.md

 - version - The command to update version, edit CHANGELOG, read and delete changesets.
 Default to `changeset version` if not provided
 - commit - The commit message to use.
 Default to `Version Packages`
 - title - The pull request title.
 Default to `Version Packages`
-- githubUserName - The GitHub user name on commits.
+- gitUserName - The Git user name on commits.
 Default to `"github-actions[bot]"`
-- githubUserEmail - The GitHub user email on commits.
+- gitUserEmail - The Git user email on commits.
 Default to `"github-actions[bot]@users.noreply.github.com"`

 ### Outputs